Use Cases

 Read on to learn about it, from campaign types to budget strategies, audience targeting, and more.

-Type of Google Ads campaigns for various objectives
+Types of Google Ads campaigns for various objectives

 Search Campaigns

 Advantage: Search campaigns are a great way to target audiences who are already interested in your offer, as they are actively searching for it.
+However, as your product catalog grows, so does the number of ad groups and keywords you have to manage.

 Display Campaigns